codingphasedotcom/codingphase-blog/post/ashim-rai-interview.md

 ### Can you introduce yourself (name, location, age, etc..)?

-Hi my name is Ashim Rai
+Hi my name is Ashim Rai, I am from the United Kingdom and am 25 years old.

 ### How did you get interested in programming?

-Started with watching a video created by Chris Sean which really inspired me to try and pursue a career in programming
+Chris Sean's video about how he became a developer in 3 months really piques my interest in learning programming again as I had tried to learn it back in university to no avail.

 ### When did you start learning to code?

-When I was 20
+I first started learning to code when I was 20 years old at that it time I didn't find it very interesting.
+I started to properly learn to code when I was 23 years old.

 ### Where do you learn new skills?

-Udemy and Codingphase
+Currently I'm learning from codingphase academy but also have purchased some course on Udemy that was recommended by Joe.
+Another platform I'm try out is Mike Locke's UX courses on WordPress.

 ### What do you love the most about programming?

-the challenge to try and constantly improve myself
+I love the challenge of trying to solve problems and also learning new skills that can help me in my career as a developer hopefully in the not so distant future.

 ### What do you hate about programming?

-trying to keep up with the industry as it's changing at a really fast pace
+At this moment in time there is nothing I hate about programming, but my answer could change in the future.

 ### Are you currently working as a developer?

-I am not currently working as developer yet, currently looking to improve my skillsets to a point where I am able to first create a portfolio website and also brush up my interview skill.
+I am not currently working as developer yet, I am currently looking to learn JavaScript and PHP point I am able to first create a portfolio website and also brush up my interview skill.

 ### What's your favorite stack or type of applications?